ibm-cloud-docs/CDN/verify-cdn-before-running.md

 ### Step 1: Create a new wildcard CDN mapping
 {: #create-new-wildcard-cdn-mapping}

 Create a new wildcard CDN mapping with a new temporary domain (for example `ibm-test-wildcard.cdn-demo.com`).
-This wildcard CDN is only for testing, and it must have the same configuration as the desired CDN `ibm-test.cdn-demo.com`.
+This wildcard CDN is only for testing, and it must have the same configuration as the wanted CDN `ibm-test.cdn-demo.com`.
 The following configurations, at a minimum, must be the same:

   * Origin path
   * Origin port type and number